 - 11.1 Timing of the run starts when the horse passes through the Start Gate and breaks the laser.
 The timing of the run ends when the horse passes through the Finish Gate and breaks the laser. - (a) Where a horse breaks the start line, but the boarder or horse rider are not attached, this will be considered a false start and the team will be allowed to retake their run at the discretion of the referee. - (b) All three elements of the team, Horse rider, Horse and boarder must be connected by the handle and the safety harness system at the start and end point of the race for the time to be recorded.
-All three elements must cross the finish line while attached via the harness and handle for the runs time to count. - (c) The team is considered to be fully attached when the boarder has hold of the handle and all connection points on the harness and riders belt are in place. - 11.2 The time for each team on each run will be recorded by the Timekeeping Official. - 11.3 A one second penalty will be incurred if the ball is knocked off a post or cone.
-If there is no ball on the post or cone, then the two second penalty will be added if there is clear contact with the post or cone by any of the team's elements. - 11.4 A four second penalty will be incurred if any element of a team misses a gate. - 11.4 Video reviews may be called by HBUK Officials to check touches, misses or any infringement a team may receive - (a) The on-field decision will always stand should compelling evidence to prove otherwise not be found. - 11.5 The fastest time from each heat of races will be recorded.
-This will determine their finishing position in that heat.
-If a team fails to finish a single run with in any one heat, a penalty time of 200 seconds will be recorded and stand as their fastest time. - (a) Teams will score points from each completed heat depending on their finishing position which is determined by their fastest time over that heat - (b) A time penalty may only be awarded if a full team passes the start line and the run has been deemed as started by the referee and officials
+All three elements must cross the finish line while attached via the harness and handle for the runs time to count. - (c) The team is fully attached when the boarder has hold of the handle and all connection points on the harness and riders' belt are in place.
+Connection points are deemed as the snap shackle connected to the saddle harness and the panic release connected to the rider's safety belt. - 11.2 The time for each team on each run will be recorded by the Timekeeping Official. - 11.3 A one second penalty will be incurred if the ball is knocked off a post or cone.

+(a) If there is no ball on the post or cone, then the second penalty will be added if there is clear contact with the post or cone by any of the teams' elements.

+11.4 A four second penalty will be incurred if any element of a team misses a gate.

-- 11.6 If a heat or number of heats are cancelled due to any reason over the course of the event all teams entered in to that event and prepared to enter that heat will receive a 200 second time penalty and the minimum amount of points available to them. - 11.7 Teams have not entered the event until they have declared and paid entry fees.
+- 11.5 Video reviews may only be called by Horseboarding International and affiliate nation officials to check touches, misses or any infringement a team may receive. - (a) The on-field decision will always stand should compelling evidence to prove otherwise not be found. - (b) Video review penalties will be added until the video review has been completed. - 11.6 The fastest time from each heat of races will be recorded.
+This will determine a team's finishing position in that heat.
+If a team fails to finish a single run with in any one heat, a penalty time of 200 seconds will be recorded and stand as their fastest time. - (a) Teams will score points from each completed heat depending on their finishing position which is determined by their fastest time over that heat. - (b) A time penalty time may only be awarded if a full team passes the start line, and the run has been deemed as started by the referee and officials. - 11.7 If a heat or number of heats are cancelled due to any reason over the course of the event all teams that have entered that event and prepared to enter that heat will receive a 200 second time penalty and the minimum number of points available to them. - 11.8 Teams have not entered the event until they have declared and paid entry fees.